Arjun-Somvanshi/CryptoTicker/README.md

 is the useremail, I have made that a unique attribute in the `userSchema` document.
 It also sets a an expiry time for the token, and returns this.
 Similarly, `decodeJWT` takes a token string and verifies if it was signed by our secret key it also checks if the token has expired or not.
+The `bearer` files holds the magic though, it is what assists us to verify the protcted route by confirming if the reques is authentic.
+FastAPI provides a basic validation class through `HTTPBearer`, the class is extended into what I am using in the `app/bearer.py`

 ## Password Hashing